 NOTE 3—As defined in 35.5.1.2 (RU allocation in an EHT MU PPDU), an EHT AP does not allocate an RU or MRU in the secondary 160 MHz of a 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA.
 An EHT AP does not allocate an RU or MRU in the secondary 80 MHz channel of a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA, if the 80 MHz operating non-AP EHT STA has not set up SST operation by following the procedure in 26.8.7 (HE subchannel selective transmission) on the secondary 80 MHz channel with the EHT AP or if there is an inactive 20 MHz subchannel within the secondary 80 MHz channel.

-An 80 MHz operating non-AP EHT STA shall support all RU and MRU sizes within its operating 80 MHz channel when participating in 80 MHz EHT DL and UL non-OFDMA transmissions and 80 MHz, 160 MHz or 320 MHz EHT DL and UL OFDMA transmissions.
+An 80 MHz operating non-AP EHT STA shall support all RU and MRU sizes within its operating 80 MHz channel when participating in 160 MHz or 320 MHz EHT DL and UL OFDMA transmissions.

-An 80 MHz operating non-AP EHT STA shall be able to transmit the preamble and data in the allocated RU or MRU within its operating 80 MHz channel in an 80 MHz, 160 MHz or 320 MHz EHT TB PPDU.
+An 80 MHz operating non-AP EHT STA shall be able to transmit the preamble and data in the allocated RU or MRU within its operating 80 MHz channel in a 160 MHz or 320 MHz EHT TB PPDU.

-An 80 MHz operating non-AP EHT STA shall be able to support the reception of the preamble and data in the allocated RU or MRU within its operating 80 MHz channel in an 80 MHz, 160 MHz or 320 MHz EHT MU PPDU.
+An 80 MHz operating non-AP EHT STA shall be able to support the reception of the preamble and data in the allocated RU or MRU within its operating 80 MHz channel in a 160 MHz or 320 MHz EHT MU PPDU.

-36.3.2.8 160 MHz operating non-AP EHT STAs
+36.3.2.8 160 MHz operating non-AP EHT STAs in wider bandwidth OFDMA transmissions

 A 160 MHz operating non-AP EHT STA is a non-AP EHT STA that supports an operating channel width up to 160 MHz in the current operating mode (see 36.1.1 (Introduction to the EHT PHY)).
 The indications of the supported channel width defined in the Supported Channel Width Set subfield in the HE Capabilities element and the Support For 320 MHz In 6 GHz subfield in the EHT Capabilities element, and the operating channel width identified by the CHANNEL_WIDTH parameter contained in the PHYCONFIG_VECTOR of a 160 MHz operating non-AP EHT STA are described in 36.3.2.5 (20 MHz operating non-AP EHT STAs).

 A 160 MHz operating non-AP EHT STA shall be able to participate in 320 MHz EHT DL and UL OFDMA transmissions.
-An EHT AP with CHANNEL_WIDTH parameter greater than or equal to 160 MHz shall be able to allocate an RU or MRU on the primary 160 MHz channel in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to a 160 MHz operating non-AP EHT STA.
+An EHT AP with CHANNEL_WIDTH parameter greater than 160 MHz shall be able to allocate an RU or MRU on the primary 160 MHz channel in a 320 MHz EHT MU or EHT TB PPDU to a 160 MHz operating non-AP EHT STA.

 NOTE—As defined in 35.5.1.2 (RU allocation in an EHT MU PPDU), an EHT AP with dot11EHTBaseLineFeaturesImplementedOnly equal to true, can allocate an RU or MRU only on the primary 160 MHz in a 320 MHz EHT MU or EHT TB PPDU, to a 160 MHz operating non-AP EHT STA.